 Long ago, in 1994, I was a young student who worked selling computers to pay for college.
-I worked somewhere other than Micro Center, but I don’t think that the specific store matters too much.
+I don’t think that the specific store matters too much.
 When you’re a college student trying to find a job, you take a job at whatever store is hiring.
 And I won’t mince words.
 I was good.
 I knew it, my coworkers knew it, and my managers knew it.
 Some of my managers certainly didn’t like me personally, but when it came to figuring out what add-ons would work with the computer a customer already had, they knew they didn’t have anyone better.
 And I was good with the new computers too.

 Here’s the thing.
 Customers may not know enough about computers to know how to check the accuracy of what any given salesperson is saying.
 So some people look for a salesperson who looks Asian, on the assumption that Asian people know more about technology.
 Some look for the youngest person in the room, for the same reason.
 And store managers, who know these things, regard young Asians as a gold mine.

-Here are two more questions: How many computers do you have at home?
+Here’s another question: How many computers do you have at home?
 A true enthusiast is likely to have more than one.
 Now, a 19-year-old probably can’t afford to have too many computers laying around, but if you find one who does, you’ve found someone who probably knows something.
 Because if you find a 19-year-old with 8 computers, I guarantee they aren’t all in working order.
-Six of them are in pieces, and the guy who took 6 computers apart learned a few things when doing it.
+Six of them are in pieces, and the one who took 6 computers apart learned a few things when doing it.
 I know this because I was that 19-year-old.

-And here’s the longshot question that can serve as a tiebreaker: Have you ever messed around with Linux?
+And here’s the longshot question that can serve as a tiebreaker: What is Linux?
 Pronounce it line-ucks and see if the salesperson corrects you.
 The traditional pronunciation in the United States is more like lynne-icks.
 The author pronounces it lee-nooks.
 Not every enthusiast has messed with Linux, but if you find someone selling computers who has, I guarantee that person won’t be selling washing machines next year.
 The one who’s going to be selling washing machines next year probably thinks it’s pronounced line-ucks.